shxdow/shxdow.github.io/index.md

 I occasionally write about things that interest me on my [blog](/blog).

-I'm phasing out my usage of [Twitter](https://twitter.com/shxdowtc) so follow me on [@shxdow@treehouse.systems](https://social.treehouse.systems/@shxdow). and feel free to reach me out at [@imshxdow:matrix.org](https://matrix.to/#/@imshxdow:matrix.org)
+You can find me on [@shxdow@treehouse.systems](https://social.treehouse.systems/@shxdow). and [@imshxdow:matrix.org](https://matrix.to/#/@imshxdow:matrix.org)

 These are things I've done at some point: